005 - Too Few or

-- Define the term dependency ratio using the link in the 'Useful Resources' box and write it on your paper.
+Define the term dependency ratio using the link in the 'Useful Resources' box and write it on your worksheet.

 We are now going to 'flesh' out your thoughts of the advantages and disadvantages of a youthful or dependent society by watching two YouTube clips and reading two articles.
 Collect a copy of the grid in the 'Useful Resources' box to record your findings.